aicpp/cloudsync/README.md

 Sync files to/from Dropbox folder
 =================================

-The script `cloudsync.py` use Dropbox API v2 (https://github.com/dropbox/dropbox-sdk-python) to synchronize files between local and Dropbox folders
+The script `cloudsync.py` uses Dropbox API v2 (https://github.com/dropbox/dropbox-sdk-python) to synchronize files between local and Dropbox folders
-It use several filters of files, defines in `filters.py`
+It uses several filters of files, defined in `filters.py`
-* `FileFilterMask` - Exclude temporary files by mask.
+* `FileFilterMask` - exclude temporary files by mask.
 By default: `.*, ~*, thumbs.db`
-* `FileFilterDays` - match only files which modification time is newer than matchDays days.
+* `FileFilterDays` - match only files with modification time newer than matchDays days.
 By default: no filtration.
-Each file is compare using name, size, modification time to prevent unnecessary synchronization.
+Each file compare using name, size and modification time to prevent unnecessary synchronization.

 Requirements
 ============
 Dropbox account

 Python 2.7 and above

 _Tested on debian wheezy/Mac OS X_